JohnSnowLabs/johnsnowlabs/docs/en/alab/install.md

 ### Upgrade

-To upgrade your NLP Lab installation to a newer version, run the following command on a terminal:
+To upgrade your Generative AI Lab installation to a newer version, run the following command on a terminal:

 ```bash
 wget https://setup.johnsnowlabs.com/annotationlab/upgrade.sh -O - | sudo bash -s $VERSION